 The same case applies when it comes to cleaning your clothes using a washing machine; a full load of laundry is considered to be more water-efficient.
 However, when it comes to hand washing, you can use less water to rinse your clothes if you only use a small amount of your favourite detergent.

 For health and lifestyle experts in Sydney, they believe that sometimes harking back to the old school way of doing things has its major benefits.
 “With dishwashers and washing machines being used by loads of people, we’re forgetting how simple and cost-effective it actually can be to do things like we used to.
 Obviously it’s not as convenient, but if the battle is between convenience and saving money, it’s the latter that often wins.”

 Keeping the tap turned off while washing the dishes and clothes is an efficient way of conserving moreover, this method can help save up to 50 litres of water every day.
 Also, if you own a dishwasher or washing machine, you will be saving both electricity and water.

 5. Repair Leaking Pipes, Toilets, & Taps

 Always make sure that the taps are properly turned off when they are not being used.
 You can also save water by conducting regular maintenance.
 Make sure that the taps, toilets and pipes are in good condition.

-Not only does it save money, but it also prevents future plumbing issues which could spiral out of control in terms of cost.
+Not only will being proactive save money, it can also prevents future plumbing issues which could spiral out of control in terms of cost.
 Spotting and taking care of a plumbing issue early is critical, not to mention it means you don’t have to drive yourself crazy listening to the ‘drip drip drip’.